algmarques/masked_norm/README.md

 pip install masked_norm
 ```

-Two user-facing implementations are presented: a plain masked normalization
+Three core user-facing implementations are presented: a plain masked
-`masked_norm`, and a masked normalization followed by an affine
+normalization `masked_norm`, a batched masked normalization
-transformation `LazyAffineMaskedNorm`.
+`batched_masked_norm`, and an affine masked normalization
+`LazyAffineMaskedNorm`.
+Plain `masked_norm` normalizes values along the last
+axis of the input, while `batched_masked_norm` normalizes along the first
+axis.
+These two variant cover most functional use cases.
+`LazyAffineMaskedNorm` performs an affine transformation after normalization,
+it can have a batched or unbatched behaviour which is specified by a keyword
+argument to the constructor.

 You can use the functional form of the masked normalization transformation
 directy in your model's forward call: